lucasschott/rl_labs_notebooks/README.md

 Most of the work was done by Yasmine Hamdani (https://github.com/Yasmine-H ) during a one month master internship

+This is a fork of the repository https://github.com/osigaud/rl_labs_notebooks.git

 ## Getting Started